SabinaGw/SQL-Queries-Collection/README.md

 ## Introduction

-As a data analyst, I have extensive experience in data extraction, transformation, and analysis.
-This repository includes a selection of SQL queries developed to tackle various data-related tasks, from simple data retrieval to complex data transformations and performance enhancements.
+As an analyst working in a finance company, I have experience in data extraction, transformation, and analysis.
+This repository includes some of the SQL queries I’ve worked on, ranging from basic data retrieval to practical data tasks.

 ## Queries